 How do I write a data management plan?

 We recommend you to use the DMPOnline tool to create your data management plan, as it provides you with a variety of templates tailored to funder requirements as well as a basic template if you are unfunded.
 Guidance on using DMPOnline is available in our Introduction to using DMPonline video (duration 7:11), and the guide to creating a DMP using DMPOnline.

 Examples of data management plans

 The RIO journal allows you to formally publish your data management plan.
-Examples of published DMPs are available here.
+See their examples of published DMPs.

 The Digital Curation Centre provides a collection of example DMPs and guidance.